dustinpfister/blog_posts/_posts/js-javascript-example-game-framework.md

 ## 1 - The utils lib

 First off when  it comes to making any kind of major project like this I am going to want to have a main utility library.
 This is a place where I will park and and all methods that I might want to use across one or more modules in the over all project, and I can not thing of nay better place to park them.
-I have wrote another javaScript example post on a general from of this kind of module, bit I also use a custom cut from of it for any given project.
+I have [wrote another javaScript example post on a general from of this kind of utility module](/2021/08/06/js-javascript-example-utils/), but I use a custom cut form of it for any given project.

 For this game framework thus far I have made one important additional that I will likely add to my general from of this kind of utilizes lib, which is a basic http client.
 For this I quickly put together something that works okay thus far that just makes use of XMLHttpRequest to preform http requests.
 One of the features that I want to have in this game framework is an external assets loader of some kind, so this is a much have method.